RU1NJURED

 How do they fix a broken bone?
 Depends on how bad it is.
 Sometimes it is simple, other times it is all metal bits and hospital gowns.
 You might go through:

-• Immobilisation with a cast or splint.
+• Immobilisation with a cast or splint

-• Surgery to insert metal rods, pins or plates.
+• Surgery to insert metal rods, pins or plates

-• Physiotherapy and rehabilitation for movement recovery.
+• Physiotherapy and rehabilitation for movement recovery

 In some cases, fractures lead to long-term complications such as:

-• Chronic pain.
+• Chronic pain

-• Limited mobility.
+• Limited mobility

-• Arthritis or joint stiffness.
+• Arthritis or joint stiffness

-• Psychological distress.
+• Psychological distress

-• Delayed healing or permanent disability.
+• Delayed healing or permanent disability

-Therefore, while making efforts for your broken bone injury compensation claim.
-We look at the long process too, like your future health, not just the quick fix or your immediate needs.
+Therefore, while making efforts for your broken bone injury compensation claim, we look at the long process too.
+Like, your future health, not just the quick fix or your immediate needs.

 Broken Bone Injury Claim Cases

-• Road traffic accidents.
+• Road traffic accidents resulting in broken bones

-• Workplace injuries caused by unsafe conditions.
+• Workplace injuries caused by unsafe conditions or machinery malfunctions leading to a broken bone injury

 Broken Bone Claims

-Evidence Needed for a Broken Bone Compensation Claim
+Evidence Needed for Broken Bone Compensation Claims

 If you plan to make a strong broken bone injury claim, you need some solid proof.
 It is not just a “my arm hurts” kind of thing.
 You may need some proper evidence.
 Such as:

-• Medical records and X-rays.
+• Medical records and X-rays

 • Pictures of your broken bone injury

-• Camera recording or images of the accident.
+• Camera recording or images of the accident

-• Witness statements.
+• Witness statements

-• Police or accident reports.
+• Police or accident reports

-• Employer or safety records (if work-related).
+• Employer or safety records (if work-related)

-• Proof of expenses and income loss.
+• Proof of expenses and income loss

 However, you do not have to worry.
-Our broken bone injury lawyers know the process.
+Our broken bone injury solicitors know the process.
 They will help gather everything, sort it out and make sure your case is as strong as it needs to be.

 Compensation for Brain Injury Claims